Syria’s defense minister slams ‘illegitimate’ US presence

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

+Iran’s official IRNA news agency quoted Bagheri as saying that Iran, Syria and Iraq will work together to bring end to the presence of foreign forces in Syria.
+“The current phase has aimed at reinstating the national sovereignty and territorial integrity of Syria as well as the departure of all forces who have been present in the country without permission” from Damascus, he said.

+Bagheri added that the three countries will “continue the path” of cooperation, as they have in recent years.

-The Iraqi army commander, Gen. Osman Ghanemi, also said a border crossing between Syria and Iraq is to be opened in the coming days.
+The Iraqi army commander, Gen. Osman Ghanemi, did not give further details about the border crossing between Syria and Iraq, saying only that it is open in the coming days.